Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 2. String concatenation
 ```

-If one value is a string, JavaScript usually converts the other value into a string.
+If one side becomes a string, JavaScript performs string concatenation.

 ```js
 console.log("5" + 2); // "52"